pojome/activity-log/readme.txt

 * Like, if someone is trying to hack your site.
 * Or, when a post was published, and who published it.
 * Or, if a plugin was activated/deactivated.
+* Log suspicious admin activity
+* Securing your site by tracking log of all user activity?

 Useful, right?
 Trust us, you won't understand how you managed your website without it.
 The plugin is also lightning fast and works behind the scenes, so it doesn't affect site and admin performance (For optimal performance, we built the plugin so it runs on a separate table in the database).